A STEP BY STEP GUIDE TO BUYING AT MEALY'S AUCTIONS

 1.)
 Paddle Bidding - Come to the saleroom on auction day and experience the atmosphere and buzz of a real live auction.
 Paddles are available on entry, but if you haven't registered with us for bidding previously, please bring a government issued ID and allow up to 20 minutes for registration to process

 2.)
 Commission Bidding - Fill out a written absentee bid form instructing the auctioneer to bid on your behalf up to a fixed maximum bid.
 You will be alerted after the sale if you have been successful.

 3.)
 Telephone Bidding - Fill out a telephone absentee bid form and receive a call from one of our team moments before your lots is offered, who will assist you and will execute your bids to the auctioneer in real time over the telephone

 4.)
 Online Bidding - Choose your favourite online bidding forum and bid from the comfort of your own home at the click of a button

 Step 3 - Payment

 Once you have confirmation that you have won your lot(s), there are a host of options available for payment.
 Payment must be completed within five working days of the sale date.
 There are several payment options to choose from, including cash, cheque drawn on an Irish bank, Euro bank draft, EFT, debit card and credit card.
 Remember first however that your hammer price total is subject to a buyer's premium of 20% (VAT inclusive) in all cases of lots purchased at auction.
 Online Bidding will often be subjected to a 3% surcharge, thus such bidding will incur a total premium of 23%.
-Finally, if choosing pay by credit card, there will be additional charges added to the invoice total, 3% for Mastercard & Visa, 5% for American Express.

 Step 4 - Collection & Delivery